MrElyazid/SpotFetch/README.md

 ### Requirements :

 - First make sure you have ffmpeg installed on your machine [Download here](https://ffmpeg.org/download.html).
-- Make sure you have [Python](https://www.python.org/downloads/) installed too, and is in you system path.
+- Make sure you have [Python](https://www.python.org/downloads/) installed too, and is in your system path.
 - If you dont have Git to clone the repo thats fine, you can download it as a zip file and uncompress it, see [here](.github/if_no_git.png).

 ### setup :